pmean/build-website/text/07/DontWantToRandomize.md

 > c\) the disease is well characterized in a highly homogenous population.

-This latter condition would exclude any disease defined as a
-\"syndrome\" (a disease that is defined by a constellation of symptoms rather than a positive diagnostic test and/or a disease that defined as effects that cannot be explained by any other cause).
+This latter condition would exclude any disease defined as a "syndrome" (a disease that is defined by a constellation of symptoms rather than a positive diagnostic test and/or a disease that defined as effects that cannot be explained by any other cause).

-If patients for the most part refuse to agree to randomization, then you don\'t need anyone\'s endorsement for using a non-randomized approach.
+If patients for the most part refuse to agree to randomization, then you don't need anyone's endorsement for using a non-randomized approach.
 I make a bad joke about this.
 Most patients will refuse to be part of randomized trial that involves birth control methods, because they already have strong opinions about the types of birth control that they